4 of the Best Phones for Delivery Drivers & How to Choose One

 With smartphones playing a central part in a driver's work, it is important that it is up to the task and makes the driver's life as easy as possible.

-When it comes to choosing the best phone for delivery drivers, the temptation is to go with the cheapest option available and hope to keep your business costs low.
+When it comes to choosing the best mobile for delivery drivers, the temptation is to go with the cheapest option available and hope to keep your business costs low.
 After all, you are likely either forking out your own hard-earned cash as a driver on a ‘bring-your-own-device’ basis, or you're a courier business owner buying multiple phones for your drivers, in which case the cost difference between phones is going to be multiplied.

 If you’re not a tech guru, the decision making process can end up being a headache that consumes hours of your day before you make a decision.